'No More Hope': Slain Afghan Photographer Covered His Country's Turmoil For 2 Decades

 toggle caption

-Afghan girls practice taekwondo at Kabul Stadium on March 8, 2004, on International Women's Day.
+Afghan girls practice taekwondo at Kabul Stadium on International Women's Day in 2004.

 Shah Marai/AFP/Getty Images